linkedin/rest.li/src/guide_restli_server.md

     obtained from a request query parameter.
 The value of the annotation indicates the name of the query parameter.
 Duplicate names are not allowed for the same finder method.
--   `@ActionParam` - similar to Query Param, but the parameter information will be located in the request body.
-Generally, `@QueryParam` is preferred over `@ActionParam`.
 -   `@AssocKey` - indicates that the value of the parameter is a partial association key, obtained from the request.
 The value of the annotation indicates the name of the association key, which must